You are here

 The family moved to 5 Orinsay in 1922.

 He was Mobilised on September 11, 1939 and served as a Leading Seaman in the Royal Navy throughout the Second World War.
 Based at HMS Actaeon, HMS Claverhouse, HMS Europa, HMS Osprey and aboard HMS Marshall Soult.
 Malcolm was granted Agricultural Leave in Orinsay in 1942, 1943 and 1944.
+His name is mentioned in Roll of Honour: Pairc, Second World War.

 At Hillhead, Glasgow, in 1946, he married Margaret Macinnes, 6 Orinsay.
 Malcolm and Margaret settled at 5 Orinsay and they had a son.